SAKryukov/dotnet-solution-structure/articles/article0.md

 What happens in the case of mismatch?
 There are some options.
 SA???

-### Structural Flexibility: MergedDictionaries and DataSetter
+### MergedDictionaries and Combination of Approaches

 Let's make our duck typing sample more complicated: